 Education: LVM provides musical education, guidance and practice at our rehearsals, which are led by our professional Musical Director Caitlin Mayall.
 Caitlin’s enthusiastic approach, and application of the Kodály method to musical education, allows each member to advance in their musical knowledge and skill at a crucial stage in their vocal development.

 Diversity: We pride ourselves on providing a diverse selection on music from a wide range of musical genres to sing each term.
-Our Musical Director and Librarian work hard to make our repertoire as diverse as possible.
+Our Musical Director and Librarian work hard to make our repertoire as eclectic as possible.
 We also encourage our members to suggest pieces for the choir to sing (and what not to sing), as it’s a priority for our members to enjoy what they’re performing.

 Development: our long-term project for the choir is to provide more musical education for our members, with the following aims:

-- To run high-quality choral workshops from visiting conductors
+- To run high-quality choral workshops from visiting conductors and vocal leaders

 Opportunities: Members will have the opportunity to perform in the LVM concerts twice a year, as well as singing in collaborative concerts, festivals and competitions with other choirs in the arts community.
 In each of our concerts, our members have the chance to sing full choir and small ensemble pieces, both of which allow them to enhance their experience of performing music.